 Of course, the highlight of your brewery tour will likely be the moment you get to try some of their beer!
 You can try some direct from the fermentation tanks.
 I sampled a crisp session IPA, a passionfruit-infused sour, and their newest IPA.
 I’m a big IPA fan, and this one was cloudy and light on the bitterness, with a nice head.

 If you’re hungry, you can also enjoy a meal (and a brew, of course) while you’re there, or take it to go.
-Either way, I’m sure a stop at Alles Blau Bierkneipe Blumenau will be among your favorite things to do in Blumenau, Brazil.
+Either way, I’m sure a stop at Alles Blau Bierkneipe Blumenau will be among your favorite Blumenau things to do.
 It was certainly one of mine!

 Alles Blau Bierkneipe Blumenau